 Indonesia contains the largest Muslim population of all countries in the world.
 The current number of Muslim inhabitants is estimated to be around 207 million individuals, most of whom adhere to Sunni Islam.
 This large number implies that approximately 13 percent of the total number of Muslims in the world live in Indonesia, thus indicating that Indonesia contains a clear Muslim majority population.
 But despite this Muslim majority, the country does not constitute a Muslim or Islamic country based on Islamic law.

-Instead, Indonesia is a secular democratic country with strong Islamic influences.
-Since the early political debates on the topic of the ideological foundations of the Indonesian nation, certain strict Islamic groups (including some political parties) have spoken out for favouring the establishment of a Muslim country.
-However, as Indonesia contains dozens of millions of non-Muslims as well as a majority of nominal Muslims, the establishment of an Islamic country (together with implementation of shariah law) has always been regarded as being a trigger for disunity and calls for separatism.
-Political parties favouring the Islamic nation have never been able to gain the majority of the popular vote throughout the political history of Indonesia.
-Based on the elections results during the current Reformation period, the stricter Islamic parties are actually losing ground to the secular parties and therefore it seems unlikely that Indonesia will become a Muslim state in the foreseeable future.
+Instead, Indonesia is a secular democratic country, but with very strong Islamic influences.
+Since the early political debates on the topic of the ideological foundations of the Indonesian nation, certain stricter Islamic groups (including some political parties) have spoken out for favoring the establishment of a Muslim country.
+However, as Indonesia also contains dozens of millions of non-Muslims, while the majority of Indonesian Muslims are nominal Muslims who support the pluralist philosophy of Indonesia's founding fathers, the establishment of an Islamic country (together with implementation of shariah law) has always been regarded as being a trigger for disunity and calls for separatism.

 In recent years, media - both national and international - have often reported on attacks on minority religions in Indonesia (such as the Ahmadiyya and Christians).
 Some radical Muslim groups such as the Front Pembela Islam (Islamic Defenders Front) use violence (or the threat of violence) to achieve their ideals; also against the Muslim community itself, for example by attacking Muslims that sell food at daytime during the holy fasting month Ramadan.
 It is worrying that the Indonesian government and the Indonesian judiciary do not stand firm against such radical groups, indicating that the government has a weak monopoly on violence.
 But it should also be stressed, however, that - by far - the majority of the Indonesian Muslim community is highly supportive of a religious pluralist and harmonious society.